findshady/cryptonite_taskphase_suraj/untangling users.md

 We're told that the password is cross-checked against the database `/etc/passwd`, which were moved to `/etc/shadow`.
 Further reading tell us the basics of how to access a leaked `/etc/shadow` file to get a password.
-Also learned about the `jack` command.
+Also learned about the `john` command.
 So the get the password of a user called **Zardus**, we're going to be working with a leaked `/etc/shadow` file that is already provided to us.

 Our first command is
 ```
-jack /challenge/shadow-leak
+john /challenge/shadow-leak
 ```

 and then it tells us to enter basically any key (except "Q") and then it gives us a list.
 However, a better and more user friendly output is achieved by using the command-